-There are three important types of carburettor available in the market,
+There are three important types of carburetor available in the market,

 Here I will like to share details about Amal Carburetor with you

-An Amal carburetor is used in small petrol engine which drives motorcycles and scooters.
+An Amal carburetor is used in a small petrol engine that drives motorcycles and scooters.

 Amal carburetor is capable of maintaining uniform mixture strength throughout the throttle opening range.